For LNGS access rules and accomodation please visit:

-If you are interested in working with us at LUNA, please consider the following opportunities for PhD studentships and Post-Doctoral Fellowships.
+For doctoral studies or postdoctoral research, please consider the following opportunities for PhD studentships and Post-Doctoral Fellowships.
 These are typically highly selective international competitions and normally require strong academic records and, in the case of post-doctoral jobs, proven research experience and leadership potential.
 If you think you meet these requirements, please get in touch to discuss things further.

 PhD Studentships